madsaune/madsaune/README.md

 ## Hei, I'm Mads 👋

 I'm an DevOps Engineer from Norway 🇳🇴, spending my days writing code.
-I created this site as a personal notebook, but hopefully you will find something interresting too.

 You can reach me at [@dotpwsh](https://twitter.com/dotpwsh)